 Before you get your foot in the door, you’ll have to make sure you have all the necessary paperwork and pass the background check.
 You’ll also need to assess whether you meet all of the requirements to become a bail bonds agent.
 The main requirements are:

-• Attend pre-licensing class and pass exam with at least 70% score
+Attend pre-licensing class and pass the exam with at least 70% score

-• Apply for state license and undergo background check and fingerprinting
+Apply for the state license and undergo background check and fingerprinting

 On top of this, certain laws and regulations dictate how bail agents do their business.
 From how you execute your bond to the way you can interact with law enforcement and clients, different states have specific regulations to which you must adhere.